Mark Madsen (basketball): Los Angeles D-Fenders (2013)

 Following being waived, Madsen was hired as the assistant coach for the Utah Flash of the NBA Development League (D-League).
 In 2012, he was hired as an assistant coach at Stanford.
 On May 13, 2013, he was named head coach of the Los Angeles D-Fenders, a D-League team owned by the Los Angeles Lakers.

+Los Angeles Lakers

 On July 19, 2013, Madsen was promoted to a player development coach position with the Lakers.

-On September 16, 2014 Madsen was promoted to full-fledged assistant coach by Byron Scott.
+On September 16, 2014, Madsen was promoted to full-fledged assistant coach by Byron Scott.
 After Byron Scott was dismissed as head coach of the Lakers, new head coach Luke Walton retained Madsen as assistant coach on July 1, 2016.

-Utah Valley (2019–present)
+Utah Valley (2019–2023)

 Madsen was hired as the head coach at Utah Valley University on April 14, 2019.

+California (2023–present)

+Madsen was hired as the head coach at the University of California, Berkeley on March 29, 2023.
+Madsen is the 19th men's basketball head coach in Cal history.
+On March 12, 2024, Madsen signed a two-year contract extension through the 2029–30 season.

 Personal life

 Madsen is a member of the Church of Jesus Christ of Latter-day Saints.
 Madsen speaks Spanish, acquiring the language from a two-year mission abroad in Málaga, Spain on behalf of his church following his graduation from high school.

 As a youth, Madsen attained the rank of Eagle Scout and credits Scouting with teaching him about leadership, character and mentoring.

 In fall 2010, Madsen enrolled in the Stanford Graduate School of Business.
 In June 2012, he received an M.B.A. degree with a Certificate in Public Management.

 Madsen married Hannah Harkness on September 3, 2016.
+The Madsens have three boys and two daughters.